-More insurance companies have begun to cover telemedicine visits, which means more patients and healthcare providers are skipping the in-office experience for virtual consultations.
+Most insurance companies now cover telemedicine visits, which means more patients and healthcare providers are skipping the in-office experience for virtual consultations.

-Telemedicine satisfaction surveys are essential in understanding and improving the provider-patient relationship, especially as technology continues to evolve in the healthcare industry.
+With its ongoing usage, telemedicine satisfaction questionnaires are essential in understanding and improving the provider-patient relationship, especially as technology continues to evolve in the healthcare industry.

 In this blog post, Drive Research, a healthcare market research firm, will explain the top 10 questions healthcare organizations should include when surveying patients regarding their experience using telemedicine.